-The following is a summary of the fees billed to the Company by Berkovits & Company for services rendered to the Company with respect to the Company's fiscal years ended June 30, 2008 and June 30, 2007:
+The following is a summary of the fees billed to the Company by Mallah Furman and by Berkovits for services rendered to the Company in the Company's fiscal years ended June 30, 2010 and June 30, 2009, respectively:

-Berkovits & Company Berkovitz & Company Morrison, Brown

-Fee Category Fiscal 20087 Fiscal 2007 Fiscal 2007
+Fee Category Mallah Furman Fiscal 2010 Mallah Furman Fiscal 2009 Berkovits Fiscal 2009

-Audit Fees \$72,000 \$48,000 \$25,000
+Audit Fees \$73,100 \$51,000 \$21,000

 Audit-related fees

-Tax fees 10,000 10,375
+Tax fees \$24,695 \$ 8,000 \$ 4,000

 All other fees

-Total Fees \$82,000 \$48,000 \$35,375
+Total Fees \$97,795 \$59,000 \$25,000

 Audit Fees.
-The fees for services rendered by Berkovits & Company were for the audits of the Company's annual consolidated financial statements for the years ended June 30, 2008 and June 30, 2007, included in the Company's Annual Reports on Form 10-KSB for those years, reviews of the Company's quarterly financial statements included in the Company's Quarterly Reports on Form 10-Q during the year ended June 30, 2008 and audits of a subsidiary's financial statements for those years required for inclusion in a subsidiary's Uniform Franchise Offering Circular.
-The fees for services rendered by Morrison, Brown were for its reviews of the Company's quarterly financial statements included in the Company's Quarterly Reports on Form 10-QSB during the year ended June 30, 2007.
+The audit fees for services rendered by Mallah Furman were for the audit of the Company's annual consolidated financial statements for the years ended June 30, 2010 and 2009 included in the Company's Annual Reports on Form 10-K for those years; the audit of a subsidiary's financial statements for those years which are required for inclusion in the subsidiary's Franchise Disclosure Document; and, in fiscal 2010, reviews of the Company's quarterly statements included in the Company's Quarterly Reports on Form 10-Q during that fiscal year and Mallah Furman's initial preparation for the issuance of an attestation report regarding the Company's internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act of 2002.
+The requirement for the issuance of an auditor's attestation report was removed in the Dodd-Frank Wall Street Reform and Consumer Protection Act and, accordingly, an attestation report was not issued by Mallah Furman.
+The audit fees for services rendered by Berkovits for the year ended June 30, 2009 were for reviews of the Company's quarterly financial statements included in the Company's Quarterly Reports on Form 10-Q during that fiscal year.

 Audit-Related Fees.
-Neither Berkovits & Company nor Morrison, Brown rendered any audit-related services to the Company during either fiscal 2008 or fiscal 2007.
+Neither Mallah Furman nor Berkovits rendered any audit-related services to the Company during either fiscal 2010 or fiscal 2009.

 Tax Fees.
-These services included tax return preparation and, additionally, in the case of Morrison Brown, certain tax advice.
+Fees for these services were for tax return preparation and tax advice and, in fiscal 2010, a tax audit.

 All Other Fees.
-Neither Berkovits & Company nor Morrison, Brown provided any other services to the Company during either fiscal 2008 or fiscal 2007.
+Neither Mallah Furman nor Berkovits provided any other services to the Company during either fiscal 2010 or fiscal 2009.

-In connection with the standards for independence of a company's independent public auditors, the Audit Committee considered whether the provision of such services was compatible with maintaining the independence of Berkovits & Company and Morrison, Brown.
+In connection with the standards for independence of a company's independent public auditors, the Audit Committee considered whether the provision of such services was compatible with maintaining the independence of Mallah Furman and of Berkovits.